jbequ5/SAGE-Enigma-Subnet/Operations.md

 This creates a clean hierarchical meta-learning system.

-## Why the Operations Subsystem Matters
+## Why the Operations Matters

-The Operations Subsystem turns SAGE from a single-run tool into a scalable, self-improving parallel data factory.
-By integrating the familiar 0.9.10 wizard, adding compute-aware routing with intelligent downscaling, a lightweight ping-only flight test, per-instance miner input strategy assignment for A/B testing, full API support, and a dedicated telemetry feed to Synapse, it delivers SOTA operations intelligence while remaining dead-simple for a solo miner to run fully autonomously.
+Operations turns SAGE from a single-run tool into a scalable, self-improving parallel data factory.
+By integrating the familiar wizard, adding compute-aware routing with intelligent downscaling, a lightweight ping-only flight test, per-instance miner input strategy assignment for A/B testing, full API support, and a dedicated telemetry feed to Synapse, it delivers SOTA operations intelligence while remaining dead-simple for a solo miner to run fully autonomously.
 The hierarchical learning loop (inner EM solving + outer orchestration learning) accelerates the entire SAGE flywheel faster than any individual miner could achieve alone.